-Here’s the story of how a vet refuses to put down a healthy chihuahua coming from a pet store.
+Here’s the story of how a vet refuses to put down a healthy Chihuahua that came to his pet store.
+We must advise you, though, the tears will probably come running.

 Waiting in the lobby of a vet’s office with her dog, Dimitra Molossi, co-director of Social Tees Animal Rescue, saw a man walk in holding a tiny Chihuahua puppy.
 Then, he swiftly handed the dog off to the receptionist and left.
 “He told her that the dog was defective and wanted her to be put to sleep,” Molossi told us.